RedisLabs/redislabs-docs/content/rs/databases/active-active/data-types/strings-active-active.md

 ---
-Title: Strings and Bitfields with Active-Active Databases
+Title: Strings and Bitfields in Active-Active databases
 linkTitle: Strings and bitfields
 description:
 weight: $weight